Bimbo's 365 Club: Bimbo's 365

 In November 1950, Gerun and Martinelli sold the property to Agustino "Bimbo" Giuntoli for a reported $100,000, the equivalent of $ in current value.
 The arrangement allowed the former owners to operate through January 1951, giving Giuntoli the keys on February 1.
 Giuntoli planned to hold the 365 Club on 365 Market Street open until July 1, 1951, when renovations to the former Bal Tabarin were to be completed.
 The new location was to be named Bimbo's 365.
 Giuntoli expanded the kitchen and added another bar but kept the older Pflueger bar in its original place.

 Giuntoli's new location was soon a success, with engagements by musical artists such as accordionist Dick Contino, Latin bandleader Xavier Cugat with Charo, singer and trumpeter Louis Prima, bandleader and trumpeter Ray Anthony, entertainer Joey Bishop, lounge music composer Esquivel and many more.
-Comedians such as Sid Caesar, Rodney Dangerfield and Totie Fields performed.
+Comedians such as Sid Caesar, Rodney Dangerfield, Shecky Greene and Totie Fields performed.
 Popular columnist Herb Caen commented favorably on the array of acts, writing "Bimbo's [has] jugglers, dance teams, stand-up comics, crooners, chantootsies, Stage Door Johns, a proper band in proper uniforms ... multi-course dinners, red sparkling burgundy in the silver bucket..." as well as magician/movie actor Channing Pollock.
-In the late 1960s, the club expanded from its lounge atmosphere to put artists such as Smokey Robinson and the Miracles, Marvin Gaye, Neil Diamond, Glen Campbell and The Fifth Dimension on the bill.
+In the late 1960s, the club expanded from its lounge atmosphere to put artists such as Smokey Robinson and the Miracles, Marvin Gaye, Dionne Warwick, Neil Diamond, Glen Campbell and The Fifth Dimension on the bill.

 In 1970, Giuntoli retired.
 For the next 18 years, the building was mostly closed, available only on a rental basis for private parties.
 One notable series of dates was in 1975 when local promoter David Allen put The Tubes on stage, extending their show week after week in response to standing-room only crowds.
 The Stooges also appeared once in early 1974, playing to a sparse crowd, with lead singer Iggy Pop wearing only bikini briefs and boots on stage.
 During his performance, he jumped into a small group of fans in front of the stage and his bikini briefs were removed by one of them.
-He regained the stage while yelling in anger at a female fan who had been handling his male member.
+He regained the stage while yelling in anger at a female fan who had been handling his genitals.
 In 1988, Giuntoli's grandson Michael Cerchiai reopened the property for a run as a live entertainment venue.
-As of 2014, the club is still there, owned and run by his Cerchiai, who celebrated his eighth birthday there with a Batman-themed cake, while Smokey Robinson played live.
+As of 2014, the club is still there, owned and run by Cerchiai, who celebrated his eighth birthday there with a Batman-themed cake, while Smokey Robinson played live.

 In recent years, the club has hosted Adele (2008), Laura Marling (2011), The Black Angels (2012), and The Flaming Lips (2012).